 Bolts are completely galvanized, but internal threads on nuts must be tapped after galvanizing to accommodate the increased diameter of the coated bolts.
 While tapping the nuts after galvanizing results in an uncoated female thread, the zinc coating on the engaged male thread will protect both components from corrosion.
-For economy, nuts are usually galvanized as blanks and the threads tapped after galvanizing (Figure 34).
+For economy, nuts are usually galvanized as blanks and the threads tapped after galvanizing (Figure 35.)

-Figure 34: Overtapped Nut
+Figure 35: Overtapped Nut

-Table 3 (next page) shows the recommended overtapping for nuts and interior threads as detailed in ASTM A563, Specification for Carbon and Alloy Steel Nuts.
+Table 4 shows the recommended overtapping for nuts and interior threads as detailed in ASTM A563 Specification for Carbon and Alloy Steel Nuts.
 On threads over 1-1/2-inches (38 mm) it is often more practical, if design strength allows, to have the male thread cut 0.031-inches (0.8 mm) undersize before galvanizing so a standard tap can be used on the nut.
 Where possible, tapping of threaded holes after galvanizing is recommended to eliminate double-tapping costs and the possibility of cross-threading.

 To remove excess zinc and produce smoother coatings, small parts, including fasteners, are centrifuged in special equipment when they are removed from the galvanizing bath.
 Items too long or too large to centrifuge, such as long threaded rods, may be brushed while hot to remove any excess zinc from the threads.
 Studs welded to assemblies may have to be cleaned after the assembly has cooled.
 This requires reheating with an acetylene torch and brushing to remove excess zinc.
 Alternatives to welded studs should be considered when possible.
+Masking to prevent galvanizing threads on pipe or fittings is very difficult.
+The recommended practice is to clean and tap after galvanizing.
+Anchoring devices (such as threaded rods and anchor bolts) sometimes are specified to be galvanized in the threaded areas only or in the areas to be exposed above ground.
+This can be more expensive than galvanizing the complete unit because of the additional handling required.
+Complete galvanizing can be specified for items to be anchored in concrete.
+Research has proven the high bond strength and performance of galvanized steel in concrete.